munishkhatri720/serverless-http-proxy/README.md

 # Serverless HTTP Proxy

 This is a serverless HTTP proxy built using FastAPI and `httpx` that can be deployed on AWS Lambda or any other serverless platform, allowing you to bypass geo-blocking without the cost of traditional proxies.
-It supports various HTTP methods (GET, POST, PUT, DELETE, PATCH, OPTIONS) and can handle most content types.
+It supports various HTTP methods (`GET`, `POST`, `PUT`, `DELETE`, `PATCH`, `OPTIONS`) and can handle most content types.
 By leveraging free serverless hosting, this proxy enables low-cost, high-availability access to resources that may otherwise be regionally restricted.

 ## Features